denlupandin/homeWork/README.txt

-his is the Hello World example from the git tutorial.
+This is the Hello World example from the git tutorial.
+(changed in original)